 - Information you have shared publicly, including on social media (particularly in respect of job applications)

 - Information from third party databases such as identity and credit reference agencies, which may include details about your home

-- Information from your other healthcare providers (only with your consent, or where it is necessary for us to comply with our legal obligations)
+- Information from your other healthcare providers (only with your consent, or where it is necessary for us to provide our service, such as fulfilling your or a relative’s NHS prescriptions, or comply with our legal obligations)

 This list is not exhaustive and, in specific instances, we may need to collect additional data for the purposes set out in this policy.

 Information we receive about you from other sources